Klaus Iohannis: Candidacy for Prime Minister, with PSD support

 After the second round of negotiations, a day before Croitoru's nomination, Băsescu noted: "Some parties have proposed Klaus Iohannis.
-I would like you to know that I have not rejected the possibility for him to become Prime Minister in the condition that my options would be directed towards other [national unity government] solutions.
-But I have rejected such a proposal because it comes from PSD or another party [PNL]", referring to his alleged constraint to consider a proposal of the largest party (PDL), constraint disputed by the other parties.
-The opposition criticized the President for not designating Iohannis.
+I would like you to know that I have not rejected the possibility for him to become Prime Minister, while my options would rather envisage other [national unity government] solutions.
+But I have rejected such a proposal because it comes from PSD or another party [PNL]", referring to the alleged legal constraint of only considering a proposal presented by the largest parliamentary faction, at the time the Liberal Democratic Party (PDL), a constraint disputed by the other parties, along with insisting that given the financial and economic crisis at that time, a PM needs to have experience in that field.
+The opposition criticised the President for not designating Iohannis.
 Social Democrat leader Mircea Geoană accused Băsescu of trying to influence the upcoming presidential elections by having them organised by a sympathetic government.
-Crin Antonescu, the leader of the National Liberals, vowed his party would derail other nominations but Iohannis'.
+Crin Antonescu, the leader of the National Liberals, vowed his party would derail other nominations but Iohannis's.
 After the nomination of Croitoru, Antonescu, a candidate in the presidential election, stated that he would nominate Iohannis as prime minister if elected president.
 Three days later, on 18 October, Geoană suggested Antonescu was trying to use Iohannis as an "electoral agent" for Antonescu's bid for president.
 In response, Antonescu told the press that Iohannis "is not the type of person that would let himself be used".
 Geoană and PSD leadership has held a second meeting with Iohannis in Bucharest in the evening of 18 October.
 UDMR, which the previous day announced it would also attend, declared in the morning that all their leaders were not in the city.
-PNL was present at the meeting with lower level representatives, after Antonescu announced in the morning that he was campaigning in Cluj-Napoca.
-On 21 October the Parliament adopted with 252 votes in favor (PSD, PNL, UDMR, and minorities groups) and 2 against a declaration requesting the President to nominate Iohannis as Prime Minister.
+PNL was present at the meeting with lower level representatives, after Antonescu announced in the morning that he was campaigning in Cluj On 21 October the Parliament adopted with 252 votes in favour (PSD, PNL, UDMR, and minorities groups) and 2 against a declaration requesting the President to nominate Iohannis as prime minister.

 In the National Liberal Party (PNL)

-On 20 February 2013, Klaus Iohannis joined the PNL, announcing this during a press conference with Crin Antonescu.
+On 20 February 2013, Iohannis joined the PNL, announcing this during a press conference with Crin Antonescu.
 At a PNL extraordinary congress, he was elected First Vice President of the Party.
 In the meeting of 28 June 2014, he was elected President of the PNL with 95% of the votes.